aebarthyi/CSE293_AB_OL/hw1/README.md

 ## Checkoff

-Checkoffs will be done in person during the scheduled-class time.
+Checkoffs will be done in-person during the scheduled class-time.
 Ensure the following:

 * All instructions and operations are functional on the FPGA.
 * Your code is organized and adheres to the specified coding style.